+MAK Note: Switch D+ and D- to correspond to text.
+D+ has lower test results.

 If the test results are lower in people who have the disease, the curve will go up faster than it moves to the right.
 The closer the curve gets to the upper left-hand corner of the graph, the better the test (Figure 3.3).